 Drones work like magnets, attracting the attention of your guests.
 They distract attention away from you, so use them carefully and responsibly.
 The best time for a drone photoshoot is during a cocktail or social hour.

-Not all public places allow drones.
-For example, US national parks never allow drones.
+Not all public places allow drones, there are some rules and regulations.
+For example, US national parks never do this.
 Certain cities don’t allow you to fly drones over private property.
 Better to know about these restrictions beforehand because getting permission or choosing a new location always requires more time and money.

-Try to check Air Map before launching your drone.
+Try to check Air Map and Federal Airspace Restrictions before launching your drone.

 Just because someone can a fly drone doesn’t guarantee they can take good pictures.
 The operator needs to be a good pilot and a good photographer.
 Just imagine that you’re trying to take a picture but your camera is flying over 10 meters in the air.
 The operator must choose the right course, catch the decisive moment, and not crash the drone.
 Ask the drone operator about their skills and maybe ask them to show you.